Register Now: Social Impact in a World on Fire

 The event is organized as a part of the 5th annual ACCC Impact Week that brings together researchers and stakeholders from different fields.
 The event is open and free of cost.
 Note that this seminar is in-person only and registration is required and happens via ACCC Impact Week registration form.

-Professor, Director of DECA Research Consortium
+Professor, DECA Research Consortium

 Inês Montalvão